 It may be years before we know the comprehensive impacts of the COVID-19 pandemic on economic mobility and resiliency for families and systems.
 Even before COVID-19, breaking the intergenerational poverty cycle with a whole family approach implored the federal government and state governments to discover new tools to improve systems.
 In light of the pandemic, ACF Region 6 and 9, in partnership with the Federal Reserve Bank of Dallas, developed a series which included four unique webinars each interwoven to present an introductory landscape of how States and families are addressing economic mobility and resiliency.
 The webinar series explored the emergence of improvements in the delivery of social and human services with presentations and discussions from state health and human service executive leaders, the Federal Reserve Bank, and relevant national leaders.

-The first webinar, Forecasting the Future: Changing Our Approach to Human Service Delivery featured presentations from Jason Saving, an Economist from the Federal Reserve Bank of Dallas, and Justin Brown, Secretary Oklahoma Department of Human Services.
+The first webinar, Forecasting the Future: Changing Our Approach to Human Service Delivery (PDF) featured presentations from Jason Saving, an Economist from the Federal Reserve Bank of Dallas, and Justin Brown, Secretary Oklahoma Department of Human Services.
 Dr. Savings provided an overview of the regional economy, noted that service and manufacturing sector jobs have sharply declined, and added the erosion of job skills during the pandemic will make it harder for unemployed individuals to find employment as the economy reopens.
 Secretary Brown explained his department’s “Service First” model, a community-based, client-centered, whole-family approach to human services delivery.
 The model was established to meet the needs of its customers during COVID and in the midst of budget shortfalls, demonstrate how OKDHS prioritized services and workforce over physical structures.
 Staff were retained to work remotely in the communities they served and OKDHS found that community engagement and partnerships were critical components of service delivery as they began to close county office buildings throughout the State.
 According to Secretary Brown, “by creating community partnerships and using communal facilities, OKDHS was able to ’put people at the center of our services’ and increase our presence by providing additional meeting places which are more convenient and better for families.”

-The second webinar, The COVID Benefits Cliff: What Do We Do Now? explored the reality that while the CARES Act provided many unemployed workers benefits greater than their lost earnings, the effects of these enhanced benefits included a new and more severe cliff.
+The second webinar, The COVID Benefits Cliff: What Do We Do Now?
+(PDF) explored the reality that while the CARES Act provided many unemployed workers benefits greater than their lost earnings, the effects of these enhanced benefits included a new and more severe cliff.
 David Altig, Executive Vice President and Director of Research, U.S. Federal Reserve Bank of Atlanta, explained how COVID is reshaping the Benefits Cliff for many low-skill workers transitioning off government programs and faring worse during COVID.
 He also discussed the CLIFF Dashboard (Career Ladder Identifier and Financial Forecaster), which illustrates savings and losses to both the individual and the government as a worker enters and moves through a professional career rather than continuing in a low-skill job.